syzodidntmakeit/kawaii-san-hub/jellyfin/README.md

 ---

-## 🪼 Setting up Jellyfin is easy!
+## 🐳 Docker Compose
-we just need 3 directories.
+We just need 3 directories.
 We do this with
 ```
 mkdir -p ~/docker/jellyfin/config
 mkdir -p ~/docker/jellyfin/cache